Strker74/10516-SS-Robot-Controller/TeamCode_10516/src/main/java/org/firstinspires/ftc/teamCode_10516/pleaseReadMe.md

 ## Robot.java

 Robot.java was our primary class where we stored the hardare for our robot.
 Along with this, we also had our methods, for both autonomous and teleOperator.
-In every other OpMode, we imported this class and created a new instance of the motor.
+In every other OpMode, we imported this class and created a new instance of the robot.
+This is shown in the line below (per OpMode, not Robot.java):
 ```
-Code Font
+Robot robot = new Robot();
 ```
 ## Autonomous Programs

 About Autonomous Programs